abacusorg/zeldovich-PLT/README.md

 3. For each \((z, y)\), iterate over slab-local `k`.

 This ordering should be taken into account when post-processing or converting the ICs.

+# EDIT: Will update to using ZD_NumZRanks
+- For future, the parameter file will only use  'ZD_NumZRanks' , with fallback to 'NumZRanks' (i.e. the Abacus value) if not set.
+- Internally, 'ZD_grid_x' can be computed from 'ZD_NumZRanks' and the 'COMM_WORLD' size, with an error if the division is not even.